 From these questions and first principles, I work up a series of smaller studies, sometimes hundreds, in an effort to refine or parse some kind of substance from the base materials.
 I don’t want to confuse the mix so I avoid painting figuratively in favour of working with only the elemental qualities such as depth, weight, texture, colour, shadow, form etc. You can convey a sense of heft or weight by depicting an elephant standing on a narrow wooden bridge but that’s an abstraction, to my mind.
 You ‘know’ an elephant is heavy because you have been told so.
 But on another level, visually or from direct observation, what is it that tells us something is heavy or light, Is it possible to feel with just the eyes?

-Q. What would you like to express with your exceptionally vibrant color palette?
+Q. What would you like to express with your exceptionally vibrant colour palette?

-A. There is an inherent power to each color and sometimes that can only be released when played against another color.
-So I myself, find a kind of narrative effect that happens, the push and pull when moving from one color to the next and how it plays on its neighbor.
+A. There is an inherent power to each colour and sometimes that can only be released when played against another colour.
+So I myself, find a kind of narrative effect that happens, the push and pull when moving from one colour to the next and how it plays on its neighbor.
 My reading of the work is not that important.
-I feel something magical happens when you bring such colors together and that, to me, is not an intellectual thing.
+I feel something magical happens when you bring such colours together and that, to me, is not an intellectual thing.